anthonyozerov/binomial/main.md

 One key issue that arises is systematic uncertainty, where an estimate of a quantity may have some error not due to noise which can't be reduced by collecting a larger sample / running the experiment for longer.
 This error can be due to issues in the experiment like a non-randomly sampled population, or an instrument which is miscalibrated, or analysis issues like approximations and model imperfections.
 Empirically, this can be seen when results from different experiments/teams/methods are far outside of each other's error bars.
 Aggregating multiple estimates must therefore not only account for the noise, but also somehow model the systematic uncertainties in the different estimates.
 This leads to the counterintuitive fact that, sometimes, combining multiple estimates *increases* our uncertainty, rather than decreasing it---this is because the level of systematic error is not apparent in only one estimate, and becomes apparent when we see more.

+## Thought experiment

+Suppose you are given a jar containing a lot of jelly beans, and you want to get an idea of how many jelly beans it contains without counting.
+You ask five of your friends to try to figure it out, and they give you the following numbers:

+- Friend A: 540
+- Friend B: 535
+- Friend C: 556
+- Friend D: 543
+- Friend E: 637

+You want to make an interval that has a roughly 70% chance of containing the true number of jelly beans.
+What are some reasonable intervals?

+- [535, 637]\: You think Friends B and E are both smart people with reasonable estimates, and probably the true value is not outside the range of all the estimates.
+- [535, 556]\: You think Friend E is probably overestimating, as your other smart friends are all clustered together.
+- [100, 1000]\: Maybe all of your friends are way off!
+They could all be underestimating or overestimating the number together if they used a similar approach or suffer from the same bias.

+Here are some things you may consider when picking an interval:

+- Are all of the estimates good, reasonable estimates?
+Should we discard any?
+To help decide, you may want to interrogate the methods that your friends used.
+If Friend E's method looks good, should you do something to resolve the large discrepancy in results with the others?
+- How diverse were the methods used?
+If they all used the same, wrong method then they might all be very wrong.
+On the other hand, if they all used different methods and arrived at similar results, you may be more inclined to trust them.
+- Do the methods of each friend yield values which are centered around the truth?
+- Were there any social factors?
+For example, if Friend D publicly announced their result and is highly respected among the others, the others could have been disinclined to give highly discrepant results.

+Evidently, combining these five estimates into an interval is not a trivial matter.
+Indeed, without knowing a lot more details about how the estimates came about from the truth and are related to each other, it will not be possible to design a statistical method to yield a confidence interval or credible interval with the desired probability.

+Now, imagine each of your friends also gave a standard deviation associated with their estimate.
+This would, in fact, complicate the situation further, as we would need to ask the following questions:

+- What do the standard deviations mean?
+- Which distributions are they the standard deviation of?
+- Are the distributions frequentist sampling distributions or Bayesian posterior distributions?
+- Do the standard deviations account for just statistical noise involved in their method, or some or all parts of their systematic biases?

+If there is any heterogeneity among the Friends in the answers to these questions, our task will become even more complicated.
+What do we do if Friend A's standard deviation is for just statistical noise but Friend B's also tries to take into account systematic error?

 ## Setup

 Suppose we are given $n$ estimates $y_1,\ldots,y_n$ of a number $\theta$, from $n$ experiments/teams/methods.
 Each of these estimates has error from two sources: **systematic** and **statistical** (i.e. noise).
 (For instance, we can have a data-generating process where $y_i$ is actually a noisy estimate of $\theta_i$, which is what experiment $i$ would see if it had no noise; because of systematic error, in general $\theta_i\neq \theta$).